 The rooms are not massive, mine had barely enough space to walk around the bed and the ‘wetroom’ toilet and shower was at quite the risk of flooding during my shower.
 Just on an unrelated short side note – why do so many shower manufactures insist on putting the controls directly behind or under the showerhead?
 When you first turn it on you get a flash freeze all over your money-maker or you get a wet jumper.

 Aaanyway moving on, there were a few other negatives too; as a ‘boutique’ hotel the room is in no way designed for the business traveler.
 The desk, or shelf as I prefer to describe it, was being used for the tea and coffee tray and there was no chair, instead the room was furnished with two stools which were as much use a chocolate teapot.
-Also the doors aren’t exactly sound proof and so I could hear all the action in the hall when ‘Alison’ decided that she needed to discuss her views on ‘Brian’’s (names have been changed for legal issues) habit of sharing her razor during his more intimate grooming sessions and there was no other suitable time or place for that than at 11pm right outside my room.
+Also the doors aren’t exactly sound proof and so I could hear all the action in the hall when ‘Alison’ decided that she needed to discuss her views on ‘Brian’’s (names have been changed for legal reasons) habit of sharing her razor during his more intimate grooming sessions and apparently there was no more suitable time or place for that than at 11pm right outside my room.
 Thanks guys, I feel we shared a special moment and to Brian; don’t worry we’ve all been there.
 A little bit of aftercare goes a long way, drop me a note and I can hook you up with some products that will see you right.

 ‘Oh No!’
 I hear you cry sarcastically.
 ‘Poor Rob, how did he cope with a stool, news of Brian’s questionable hygiene practices and a pre-delivered breakfast?’
 Well in all fairness to the Rocksalt team, if you can live with the first two issues but would prefer a cooked breakfast then you can have one in the restaurant bar should you wish.
 While I didn’t partake this time, as I will explain with reference to the meal I had there, I have no reason to believe that the breakfast should be anything less than exemplary, plus for only a £10 supplement, if you have the time, you would be foolish to pass it up.